kashan2a/es6/README.md

 ## Constant declaration

-ES6 introduced the `const` keyword, which cannot be redeclared or reassigned, but is not immutable.
+ES6 introduced the `const` keyword, which cannot be redeclared or reassigned, but it is not immutable.

 ```js
 // ES6